fugu137/chat-api/README.md

    \password postgres
    ```

+4. Configure Postgres to allow connection with username and password.
+To do this,
+    - Find your `pg_hba.conf` configuration file.
+The location of this file varies depending on operating system so you
+      will have to look in the documentation.
+(In some Linux distributions it is located
+      at `/var/lib/pgsql/data/pg_hba.conf`.)
+    - Edit the file that all local and host databases have their METHOD set to `md5` rather than `ident` or `peer`.
+    - Save the file and restart PostgreSQL.
+(In Linux the command is `sudo systemctl restart postgresql`.)
-4. Run the Gradle task `initialiseDBs` to create the databases from the values you set in the .env file:
+5. Run the Gradle task `initialiseDBs` to create the databases from the values you set in the .env file:

    ```zsh
    ./gradlew initialiseDBs